amlandas-in/streambox-rfm-customer-segmentation/README.md

 ## 🎯 Project Overview

-Understanding user behavior is essential for building long-term engagement on digital platforms.
-This project analyzes interaction data from StreamBox, a fictional music streaming service, using RFM (Recency, Frequency, Monetary) analysis to uncover meaningful customer segments.
+Understanding user behavior is critical for driving engagement and retention in music streaming platforms.
+This project analyzes user interaction data using RFM (Recency, Frequency, Monetary) analysis to identify meaningful customer segments and support targeted communication strategies.

-The dashboard empowers marketing and product teams to quickly identify user behavior patterns and deliver targeted outreach that improves retention, loyalty, and platform stickiness.
+The dashboard helps marketing and product teams visualize engagement patterns, uncover churn risks, and personalize outreach with precision.